cyai/YT2Brief/Contributing.md

 - Wait for your PR review and merge approval!

 - **Star this repository if you had fun contributing!**

-- Then link your uploaded images to README.md files.

 - Then wait for your PR to be merged.